unahouExosite/docs/exositeready/gwe/device-client/device_client_gdc.md

 ## Installation

 Currently, the `device-client` library can be installed in several ways.
-Installing from source is supported, but not recommended because the process of **building** `device-client` makes the exact version of the code traceable (making support and debug easier).
+Installing from source is supported but not recommended because the process of **building** `device-client` makes the exact version of the code traceable (making support and debug easier).

 ### From GWE Installer